-- (a) The number of FTEs in pay status by type of staff and civil service classification. - (b) A comparison by line item of the number of FTEs authorized from funds appropriated in part 1 to the actual number of FTEs employed by the department at the end of the reporting period. - (2) By March 1 of the current fiscal year, the department shall report to the senate and house appropriations committees, the senate and house appropriations subcommittees on the department budget, and the senate and house fiscal agencies the following information: - 16 (a) Number of employees that were engaged in remote work in 17 2022. - 18 (b) Number of employees authorized to work remotely and the19 actual number of those working remotely in the current reporting20 period. - (c) Estimated net cost savings achieved by remote work. - 22 (d) Reduced use of office space associated with remote work. - Sec.
-217. From the funds appropriated in part 1, the department may assist the DHHS, other departments, intermediate school districts, and local school districts to secure reimbursement for eligible services provided in Michigan schools from the federal Medicaid program.
+- (a) The number of FTEs in pay status by type of staff and civil service classification. - (b) A comparison by line item of the number of FTEs authorized from funds appropriated in part 1 to the actual number of FTEs employed by the department at the end of the reporting period. - (2) By March 1 of the current fiscal year, the department shall report to the senate and house appropriations committees, the senate and house appropriations subcommittees on the department budget, and the senate and house fiscal agencies the following information: - 28 (a) Number of employees that were engaged in remote work in 29 2022.

+- (b) Number of employees authorized to work remotely and the actual number of those working remotely in the current reporting period. - (c) Estimated net cost savings achieved by remote work. - (d) Reduced use of office space associated with remote work.

+Sec.
+217. From the funds appropriated in part 1, the department may assist the department of health and human services, other departments, intermediate school districts, and local school districts to secure reimbursement for eligible services provided in Michigan schools from the federal Medicaid program.
 The department may submit reports of direct expenses related to this effort to the DHHS for reimbursement.